AriAlavi/JustYeetIt/README.md

 FTP servers require port forwarding and technical knowledge for the host.
 Additionally, pausing the download is not required.

 **Filezilla**
-Filezilla makes setting up an FTP server, but still requires port forwarding on the part of the host.
+Filezilla makes setting up an FTP server easier, but still requires port forwarding on the part of the host.

 **Windows Network Sharing**
 Windows Network Sharing does not support pausing downloads.
 Further, it requires you to create a windows account on your PC for the person who wishes to download the file.

 **Torrent Software**
-While torrents were created exactly for this purpose.
-They still require technical knowledge and have a stigma attached to them.
+While torrents were created exactly for this purpose, they still require technical knowledge and have a stigma attached to them.
 If you and your friends know how to operate private torrents.
 I suggest their use over this program.

 **Google Drive**
 Google Drive places a 15GB cap on download speed and requires a two part "upload" on the part of the host and "download" on the part of the friend.
 A direct transfer is significantly faster in the use case of file transfer to a friend.